MartBent/garage-door-security-analysis/README.md

 <img width="973" height="282" alt="image" src="https://github.com/user-attachments/assets/65bd9049-1913-42a2-98ad-b2cb15af1504" />

+The conversion results in a consistent signal pattern with 12 start pulses and 4 ms delays.
 The signal can be converted to binary format using Inspectrum’s threshold function:

 <img width="1121" height="257" alt="image" src="https://github.com/user-attachments/assets/ae322bad-ce07-48b8-a973-fb780acdb124" />

-The conversion results in a consistent signal pattern with 12 start pulses and 4 ms delays.
 Binary encoding depends on pulse duration (1 = full pulse, 0 = half pulse).

-Comparing multiple transmissions reveals varying bytes:
+For example, the picture above yields the following binary data: **1101 1111 1101 1011**

+Apply this decoding method for the whole signal reveals the following binary signal, shown in hexadecimal format:

 0xDF DB **59 59** 54 E4 A1 DB \
 0xDF DB **6C C6** 54 E4 A1 DB \